robenkleene/design-references/adobe-lightroom-classic.md

 - `⇧`: Move sliders by larger increments
 - `h`: Hide UI of whatever tool is being used

+### Tips

+- Always use "Lens Correction" "Enable Profile Corrections" to use built-in corrections for your camera.
+- Split toning is a great way to emphasize color separation

 ### Adjustment Brush

 - `⌥`: Switch to eraser